Dilaceration: Description

 The condition is thought to be due to trauma or possibly a delay in tooth eruption relative to bone remodeling gradients during the period in which tooth is forming.
 The result is that the position of the calcified portion of the tooth is changed and the remainder of the tooth is formed at an angle.

 The curve or bend may occur anywhere along the length of the tooth, sometimes at the cervical portion, at other times midway along the root or even just at the apex of the root, depending upon the amount of root formed when the injury occurred.

 Such an injury to a permanent tooth, resulting in dilaceration, often follows traumatic injury to the deciduous predecessor in which that tooth is driven apically into the jaw.

-Signs and Symptoms
+Signs and symptoms

 Pressure or pain in the jaw area can be associated with dilaceration.
 Checking in with a general dentist and an endodontist should be done if a patient feels these symptoms.
-Signs in radiographic imaging will indicate an bend in the tooth's root as opposed to a straight growth.
+Signs in radiographic imaging will indicate a bend in the tooth's root as opposed to a straight growth.
 Dilaceration of the crown, the top part of the teeth that we see when we smile, can be visually seen for diagnosis.
 Crown dilaceration will present itself as a tooth that is angled to face outward or inward.
 It will be a non axial displacement and more of a longitudinal displacement.